 Oil prices slide in lockdown-driven rout

-LONDON, United Kingdom (AFP) — Oil prices dived yesterday on demand fears as more nations go into lockdown to stanch the spread of the novel coronavirus, while stock prices enjoyed a reprieve.
+LONDON, United Kingdom (AFP)— Oil prices dived Thursday on demand fears as more nations go into lockdown to staunch the spread of the coronavirus, while stock prices attempted a modest rebound.

-Both main oil contracts fell five per cent, extending this week's meltdown to plumb four-month lows on virus-driven demand fears.
+Both main oil contracts fell five percent for part of the day before clawing back some of their losses, extending this week's meltdown to plumb four-month lows on virus-driven demand fears.

 "Oil demand will lose ground as a result of the new lockdowns...
 Prices now naturally decline on this grim prospect," he added.